 RESOURCE_DESCRIPTION_CONTAINER (type value to be defined), which encoding is depicted in Section 3.2.9.
-RESOURCE_DESCRIPTION_CONTAINER TLV offers the capability to advertise a list of RESOURCE_DESCRIPTION valid in the scope of the originating node.
+RESOURCE_DESCRIPTION_CONTAINER TLV contains a list of RESOURCE_DESCRIPTION valid in the scope of the originating node.
 A given node MUST NOT originate more than one LSA containing RESOURCE_DESCRIPTION_CONTAINER TLV.
 An LSA containing a RESOURCE_DESCRIPTION_CONTAINER TLV MUST NOT contain any additional top level TLV.
 N.B.: This TLV is designed to be unique in the scope of the originating node and to gather all the resource descriptions relevant in this scope.
-This "optional" TLV is provided for the implementer who wants to mutualize static information of multiple (or even single) LSAs containing RESOURCE_POOL TLVs originated by the same In that case, the node's LSAs containing RESOURCE POOL TLV(s) node. are referring to the content of the node's LSA containing the RESOURCE_DESCRIPTION_CONTAINER TLV.
-The content of this LSA is static.